-Mixed flowing gas (MFG) testing is critical for quality control and evaluation for corrosion potential of electrical components that will be exposed to atmospheric and potential containment conditions.
-Element provides MFG testing services to the aerospace, automotive, consumer products and medical device industries.
+Mixed flowing gas (MFG) testing helps you understand how gasses in the atmosphere may corrode your electrical components over time.
+Element provides MFG testing services for the aerospace, automotive, consumer products and medical device industries.

-MFG testing evaluates the corrosion and wear of electrical components due to exposure to atmospheric gasses and contaminants.
-Element’s experienced teams test the impact that mixed flowing gasses (MFG) have on electrical components, for both quality control and product development.
-We help manufacturers evaluate the life-span of electrical components and reduce premature wear and liability.
+Many of the gasses in our atmosphere can have damaging effects on electronics.
+Mixed flowing gas testing exposes electrical components to atmospheric gasses and contaminants to evaluate how these gasses may cause corrosion over time.
+Element’s experienced teams test the impact that these gasses have on electrical components, for both quality control and product development purposes.
+We help manufacturers evaluate the lifespan of electrical components and reduce premature wear and liability.

 The purpose of MFG testing is to simulate real-world corrosion from environmental exposure conditions.
 By creating controlled test conditions, in which the temperature (°C), relative humidity (%RH), and concentration of gaseous pollutants and other essential variables are carefully defined, monitored, and controlled, Element allows you to evaluate how your product will perform.